InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 Maintain a Schedule

-Your family might follow a certain routine.
-For example, you have dinner at 6:30 p.m. on weeknights and 7 p.m. on weekends.
+Your family may follow a certain routine.
+For example, you may have dinner at 6:30 p.m. on weeknights and 7 p.m. on weekends.
 Keep that schedule the same as much as possible after the move.
 This will help establish a sense of normalcy in the new home.
-Bedtimes, bathtimes, mealtimes, and even the times when the dog goes potty outside – if something was established at the old house, continue it at the new place.
+Bedtimes, bath times, mealtimes, and even the times when the dog goes potty outside — if something was established at the old house, continue it at the new place.

 Create a Moving Book